 How should I find the right car insurance provider for my kit car?

-The first thing someone who is building a kit car should do is call the insurance provider they use for their normal car to see if they offer some type of specialty kit car insurance.
-Just because the company with which they are already doing business has a kit car policy does not mean the policyholder should just choose to go with them out of loyalty.
+The first thing someone who is building a kit car should do is call the insurance provider they use to see if they offer some type of specialty kit car insurance.

-Once the policyholder knows if their present insurer has a kit car policy they should get a quote from them.
-With that quote in hand the policyholder should then research other car insurance companies as well.
+Once the policyholder knows if their present insurer has a kit car policy, they should get a quote from them.
 It is also important to look at companies that deal exclusively in this type of specialty car insurance.

 After finding the right policy for their kit car the policyholder should also invest in making their kit car as safe as possible.
 Investing in a storage space, garage, or anti-theft device is the best ways to protect against car thieves.